Minnesota Section 8 Housing

 For example, if the fair market rent for a two-bedroom apartment in Hennepin County is $1,500 per month and a household's income is $2,000 per month, the tenant would pay 30% of their income, or $600 per month, towards rent.
 Section 8 would pay the remaining $900 per month to the landlord.

-It's important to note that the maximum amount of rent that Section 8 will pay may not cover all rental costs, such as utilities or additional amenities.
+The maximum amount of rent that Section 8 will pay may not cover all rental costs, such as utilities or additional amenities.

 Income Limits for Section 8 Housing in Minnesota